 We have taken all reasonable steps to provide you with a level of care and assurances of safety appropriate to the nature of the activities we offer, however you should be aware that certain inherent risks remain which are integral to adventurous activities which cannot be eliminated without destroying their unique character.
 The risk is generally confined to a similar level that a child in normal active play may experience, or an adult involved in normal active recreation.

 We follow accepted good practice in the matter of safeguarding children, young people and vulnerable adults.
 Our policy on this is available on request.
-As part of our recruitment process all the Abernethy team are members of the Protecting Vulnerable Groups (PVG) Scheme.
+As part of our recruitment process all the Abernethy team are members of the Protecting Vulnerable Groups (PVG) Scheme for working with children.
 However you should note that unless your arrangement with the Centre where you have booked is for exclusive use then there may be other people staying in the Centre who are not PVG Scheme members and checked by us.
 They may include friends or family of team members, participants in Duke of Edinburgh’s Award or other guests.
 Any concerns about safeguarding or incidents of harm can be reported to the Operations Director in the Centre, the senior team member available, or any of the Abernethy team, who will take action.
 Any identified failures in the Abernethy Safeguarding Policy may also be reported in the same way.
 Such a report may be verbal or in writing.

 Our Centres aim to impose a minimum of rules.
 The rules we do have are there for the safety and comfort of all guests and staff, and we would ask that you and your group members abide by them.
 Please note that all Centres operate a no smoking and no alcohol policy.
 Full details of house rules will be given on arrival at the Centre.
 Group leaders must take responsibility for the discipline of their group, and assist the Operations Director in the smooth-running of the Centre by addressing any disciplinary problems as they occur.